 About the editor

 Francisco Laranjo is a graphic designer based in Porto (Portugal) and London (UK).
 His writings have been published on Design Observer, Eye, Creative Review, Grafik, Público, among others.
-He has been a visiting and guest lecturer at the Sandberg Institute (NL), Royal College of Art, Central Saint Martins, London College of Communication, Kingston University (UK), Zürich University of the Arts, University of the Arts Bern (Switzerland) and speaker at the University of Applied Arts Vienna (Austria), University of South Australia (AUS), University of Porto, University of Lisbon, University of Coimbra and ESAD (Portugal).
-Francisco holds a PhD from the University of the Arts London and an MA from the Royal College of Art.
+He has been a visiting and guest lecturer at the Sandberg Institute (NL), Royal College of Art, Central Saint Martins, London College of Communication, Kingston University (UK), Zürich University of the Arts, University of the Arts Bern (Switzerland) and speaker at the University of Applied Arts Vienna (Austria), University of South Australia (AUS), University of Porto, University of Lisbon, University of Coimbra, ESAD (Portugal), among others.
+Francisco has a PhD in Graphic Design from the University of the Arts London and an MA in Visual Communication from the Royal College of Art.
+He is co-director of the Shared Institute, a research centre for design and radical pedagogy.

 Contact: flaranjo [at] modesofcriticism.org / Twitter: @modescriticism